Anat Atzmon: Biography

 Atzmon was born and raised in Tel Aviv.
-She is the daughter of the theater actor Shmulik Atzmon.
+She is the daughter of the theater actor Shmulik Atzmon, a native of Biłgoraj, Poland, who survived the Holocaust by fleeing east into the Soviet Union.
 In her childhood her father exposed her to the Yiddish culture.

 Atzmon studied at the Aleph High School of Arts Tel Aviv (תיכון א' לאמנויות תל אביב).
 In 1976 Atzmon was drafted and she subsequently served in the IDF theater.
 After her military service Atzmon learned to act in the Tel Aviv University.
-Atzmon became widely famous in Israel during 1978, when she played the main character of Nili in Boaz Davidson's cult youth film Lemon Popsicle (Eskimo Lemon).
+Atzmon became widely famous in Israel during 1978, when she played the main character of Nili in Boaz Davidson's cult youth film Lemon Popsicle (Eskimo Limon).

 Following the enormous success of Lemon Popsicle and the publicity given to Atzmon, in 1979 she starred in Avi Nesher's film Dizengoff 99.
 This film also won a phenomenal success and evidently also become an Israeli cult film.
 In 1981 Atzmon played in the film The Vulture and in 1982 she played in Yaky Yosha's film Dead End Street.
 In 1984 Atzmon starred in Evidence of Rape and Yaky Yosha's film Summertime Blues.
 In 1986 Atzmon played alongside her father in the film Pact of Love and later on in Moshe Mizrahi's film Stolen Love.
 In 1988 Atzmon played in the film Shock of the Battle.

 In 1989, Atzmon began her singing career when she released her first album "Bachalom" (בחלום), which included a song which she performed that same year in the Kdam Eurovision song contest and which ended up in fourth place.